KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_locationintelligence.rst

 Analytical document creation

 -  selectedBaseLayer, it specifies the base layer for the map.
-It can be in the catalogue or between ìOpenstreetmapî and ìOSMî.
+It can be in the catalogue or between ‚ÄúOpenstreetmap‚Äù and ‚ÄúOSM‚Äù.
 Please notice that this attribute is not mandatory, if it is not specified OpenstreetMap is set by default.